Mr-Victor16/support_management_system/README.md

   - view knowledge base,
   - view a list of supported software,
   - login and registration in the system,
-  - send e-mail with activation link after registration,
+  - send e-mail after registration,
-  - send emails with notification about status change and new response for ticket
+  - send emails with notification about status change and new response for ticket,
   - three system roles: user, support operator, system administrator.